emirhangunec/minecraftservermanagement/README.md

 ## Usage/Run
   #### For Linux:
-  - Go to folder and run this:
+  - Go to folder  'minecraftservermanagement' and run this:
    ```sh
   ./minecraftserver.py
   ```
   #### For Windows:
-  - Go to folder and run this:
+  - Go to folder  'minecraftservermanagement' and run this:
    ```sh
   python minecraftserver.py
   ```